pangeacyber/pangea-extensions-firebase/firestore-redact-text/PREINSTALL.md

-Use this extension to redact sensitive text from strings (based on defined rules) written to a Cloud Firestore collection.
+Use this extension to redact sensitive text from strings (based on defined rulesets) written to a Cloud Firestore collection.

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension: